 5.1 A simple CA

 As a trivial example, consider a cellular automaton (CA) with a single cell.
-The state of the cell is an integer represented with the variable xi, where the subscript i indicates that xi is the state of the system during time step i.
-As an initial condition, x0 = 0.
+The state of the cell during time step i is an integer, xi.
+As an initial condition, suppose x0 = 0.

 Now all we need is a rule.
-Arbitrarily, I’ll pick xi = xi−1 + 1, which says that after each time step, the state of the CA gets incremented by 1.
-So far, we have a simple CA that performs a simple calculation: it counts.
+Arbitrarily, I’ll pick xi+1 = xi + 1, which says that during each time step, the state of the CA gets incremented by 1.
+So this CA performs a simple calculation: it counts.

 But this CA is atypical; normally the number of possible states is finite.
-To bring it into line, I’ll choose the smallest interesting number of states, 2, and another simple rule, xi = (xi−1 + 1) % 2, where % is the remainder (or modulus) operator.
+As an example, suppose a cell can only have one of two states, 0 or 1.
+For a 2-state CA, we could write a rule like xi+1 = (xi + 1) % 2, where % is the remainder (or modulus) operator.

 The behavior of this CA is simple: it blinks.
-That is, the state of the cell switches between 0 and 1 after every time step.
+That is, the state of the cell switches between 0 and 1 during each time step.

 Most CAs are deterministic, which means that rules do not have any random elements; given the same initial state, they always produce the same result.
-There are also nondeterministic CAs, but I will not address them here.
+But some CAs are nondeterministic; we will see examples later.

 5.2 Wolfram’s experiment

-In these experiments, the cells have two states, denoted 0 and 1, so the rules can be summarized by a table that maps from the state of the neighborhood (a tuple of 3 states) to the next state for the center cell.
+In these experiments, the cells have two states, denoted 0 and 1 or “off" and “on".
+A rule can be summarized by a table that maps from the state of the neighborhood (a tuple of three states) to the next state of the center cell.
 The following table shows an example: